Access Film Club

-GFT, together with Scottish Autism is delighted to provide Access Film Club, which includes a film screening and post-film chat in a friendly and welcoming environment.
+GFT, together with Scottish Autism and National Autistic Society Scotland is delighted to provide Access Film Club, which includes a film screening and post-film chat in a friendly and welcoming environment.

 Why is Access Film Club important?

 Access Film Club is a popular and inclusive film event that happens at the Glasgow Film Theatre.